 With not enough bathroom facilities and first-aid tents to accommodate such a huge crowd, many described the atmosphere at the festival as chaotic.
 There were surprisingly few episodes of violence, though one teenager was accidentally run over and killed by a tractor and another died from a drug overdose.
 A number of musicians performed songs expressing their opposition to the Vietnam War, a sentiment that was enthusiastically shared by the vast majority of the audience.
 Later, the term “Woodstock Nation” would be used as a general term to describe the youth counterculture of the 1960s.

 A 25th anniversary celebration of Woodstock took place in 1994 in Saugerties, New York.
 Known as Woodstock II, the concert featured Bob Dylan and Crosby, Stills and Nash as well as newer acts such as Nine Inch Nails and Green Day.
 Held over another rainy, muddy weekend, the event drew an estimated 300,000 people.
+Another, less successful Woodstock was held in 1999.
 A major 50th anniversary festival was planned for 2019, but never came to fruition.